info343b-a17/exercise03/problem1/README.md

     - At this size, the body's background should change to an image (`splash-md.jpg` found in the `img/` folder).
 The image should be positioned in the `center` and `cover` the background.

     - Because there is now an image, you should also display the image credit (the footer) at this size.
+The footer should be `fixed` to the bottom right corner of the screen.

     - The background image can make the text a little hard to read.
 Improve this by adding a [text-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/text-shadow).
 The shadow should have `1px` offset in each direction, and be colored a very dark blue `#153c43`.